The Tower at 1301 Gervais Street, Suite 1400

 Jasmine has defended many types of employment and personal-injury lawsuits in state and federal courts, obtaining numerous favorable verdicts and summary dismissals before trial.
 Jasmine also frequently handles student discipline hearings/appeals before school hearing officers and/or school boards and provides ongoing counsel to school districts addressing various student matters.
 In addition, Jasmine assists school districts in handling complaints filed with the Equal Employment Opportunity Commission, the State Human Affairs Commission, and the Office for Civil Rights.

 Jasmine grew up in Gate City, Va., is a graduate of Scott County Public Schools, and comes from a family of educators.
 Prior to retiring, both of Jasmine’s parents taught in Virginia public schools for more than thirty-five years.
-Jasmine and her husband, Marcus, live in Lexington-Richland School District Five.
-They have two pre-school- aged daughters.
+Jasmine and her husband, Marcus, live in Lexington-Richland School District Five and have two daughters who attend school in that district.